-The Travel Industry Council of Ontario (TICO) is responsible for administering the provincial legislation governing the travel industry in Ontario: the Travel Industry Act, 2002 (Act) and Ontario Regulation 26/05 (Regulation).
+The Travel Industry Council of Ontario (TICO) is responsible for administering the provincial legislation governing the travel industry in Ontario: The Travel Industry Act, 2002 (Act) and Ontario Regulation 26/05 (Regulation).
 TICO's mandate is to ensure that anyone involved with selling travel services in Ontario is doing so in accordance with the Act.

 These guidelines are designed to assist travel agents and travel wholesalers in complying with the requirements of the Act and the Regulation with respect to disclosure and invoicing.
+These guidelines apply to all bookings made regardless of booking method (in person, over the telephone or online).